GINA FERRUS DUNCAN

 Gerald Reid, MD.

 Dr. Gerald Reid is a board certified surgeon, specializing in surgical oncology.
 Born in Petit-Goave, Haiti, Dr. Reid completed his medical studies at the University of Haiti and his residency at Memorial Hospital in Worchester, Massachusetts.
 He led a thriving private practice for over 30 years in Walpole, Massachusetts.
 Respected both locally and internationally, Dr. Reid is a past president of the Association of Haitian Physicians Abroad and the Neponset Valley Unit of the American Cancer Society.
 He has also served multiple terms on the Board of Directors for Neponset Valley Health System.
 He remains an active member of the American College of General Surgeons, Boston Surgical Society, New England Cancer Society, and the Haitian Organization for Health Services.
-A dedicated spouse and father, Dr. Reid is passionate about sharing his international experience and medical knowledge with his homeland.
+Dr. Reid is passionate about sharing his international experience and medical knowledge with his homeland.

 Marsha McVicker had a difficult time completing errands.
 Since she spent so many hours each day working, day-to-day tasks like picking up the dry cleaning and visiting the post office to buy stamps often fell by the wayside.
 As a single mother, Marsha wanted to be spending her time away from work with her son, Max.
 So she decided to turn the problem into an opportunity and, in 2000, founded Errand Solutions.
 While the company continues to thrive in the employee benefits arena, Marsha was driven to steer her company toward improving patient and visitor satisfaction in the healthcare market, after spending time in the hospital with her father, who was battling cancer.
 These patient-centered programs have helped her clients realize immediate and significant improvements in the quality of care they offer.
 Marsha has been a guest lecturer on entrepreneurship, work/life balance, rewards and recognition and numerous other subjects at a variety of national and international conferences and academic settings, including Kellogg School of Management at Northwestern University, University of Chicago, University of Wisconsin-Madison, the Women’s Business Development Center, Premier Patient Services Conference, Recognition Professionals International, Crain’s Business Forum and Springboard, the platform for the top female owned businesses in America.
 Additionally, she has been featured on MSNBC and MSN Business on Main, and was interviewed by Robert Reich for National Public Radio’s “Future of Success” series.
 She is also on the Board of Directors for the Chicago chapter of the American Red Cross.